]

 2. Fill the hole with enough soil amendments* so that when the tree is placed in the hole, the soil level in the pot or the top of the root ball is an inch or more above ground level.
 The soil should then be mounded and packed around the root ball.
 When planting burlap-wrapped trees, make sure to cut the twine and pull the burlap back into the hole.

--1/2 compost, for example, Cotton Boll Compost or Nature's Blend
+Combine the following suggested changes: -half of the dirt from the hole -1/2 compost, for example, Cotton Boll Compost or Nature's Blend

 3. Root Stimulator is recommended once a month from April to October, during the first two growing seasons.
 Use 1 gallon per 1 to 3 gallon plants, more for larger plants and trees.